alainivars/drf-microservice/README.md

 ## API
-To see the documentation for the API
+To see the Dynamic documentation for the API
 Login at
 ```shell
 curl --request POST \